Getting Started

 1. Sign Up

-GitResume needs access to your GitHub repositories to read your resume file and trigger automatic builds.
-You'll be redirected to GitHub to authorize access (via GitHub App).
-You can grant access to just the repository containing your resume — no need to open up everything.
+Grant GitResume access to your GitHub repositories via GitHub App.
+You can grant access to just the repository containing your resume.

 You can adjust which repositories GitResume can access anytime from your GitHub settings.